 Enhanced protection and auto-enrolment

-In April 2015 the Department of Work and Pensions introduced technical changes to auto-enrolment legislation, listing four new exceptions that modify some of the employer duties where a worker meets specific conditions.
-One such condition is where the employer has reasonable grounds to believe the worker has primary, enhanced or fixed protection on pension savings under HMRC rules.
+In April 2015 the Department for Work and Pensions introduced technical changes to auto-enrolment legislation, listing four new exceptions that modify some of the employer duties where a worker meets specific conditions.
+One such condition is where the employer has reasonable grounds to believe the worker has enhanced or fixed protection on pension savings under HMRC rules.
 This allows auto-enrolment to become optional and not compulsory.

 It’s the employee’s responsibility to inform the employer if they have protections.
 Then the employer must decide:

-- whether to auto-enrol or re-enrol the jobholder
+- whether to auto-enrol or

 HMRC Pension Tax Manual PTM092420 and TPR Auto-Enrolment Detailed Guidance 7 - Opting Out.